Stuart Forster reports on the experience of attending a residential fitness and weight loss boot camp with Northern Bootcamp in Northumberland.

 Getting to Northern Bootcamp

 I travelled to and from Northern Bootcamp by train.
-Participants have the option of being picked up from >Berwick-upon-Tweed railway station then dropped back at the end of the residential boot camp.
+Participants have the option of being picked up from Berwick-upon-Tweed railway station and then dropped back at the end of the residential boot camp.

 Considering driving to the boot camp?
 The map below shows the location of Northern Bootcamp, near Bamburgh in Northumberland: